 \subsubsection{Why CL is needed}

-Deep learning has achieved remarkable success in security applications, such as threat detection and binary analysis.
-However, these systems operate in dynamic environments, where the underlying data and representations continuously evolve~\cite{pendlebury2019tesseract, ding2019asm2vec}. \autoref{fig:security_cl_app} illustrates two fundamental types of this non-stationarity and the corresponding CL settings. \textbf{a)~Temporal shift:} the underlying data distribution changes as new behaviors, threats, or software versions emerge.
+Deep learning-based binary security systems operate in dynamic environments, where the underlying data and representations continuously evolve~\cite{pendlebury2019tesseract, ding2019asm2vec}. \autoref{fig:security_cl_app} illustrates two fundamental types of this non-stationarity and the corresponding CL settings. \textbf{a)~Temporal shift:} the underlying data distribution changes as new behaviors, threats, or software versions emerge.
 In this setting, the model is sequentially trained on datasets from time~1 to~$t$, and evaluated on both previous test sets (test$_0$,\,\dots,\,test$_{t-1}$) and the current one (test$_t$).
-This scenario highlights the need for \emph{temporal robustness}, i.e., maintaining detection capability as data evolve. \textbf{b)~Representation shift:} the similar semantics varies across domains or abstraction levels, e.g., different stages of code transformation or recovery.
+This scenario highlights the need for \emph{temporal robustness}, i.e., maintaining detection capability as data evolve. \textbf{b)~Representation shift:} the similar semantics varies across abstraction levels, e.g., different stages of code transformation or recovery.
 Here, a pretrained model is continually trained across representations (rep$_1$,\,\dots,\,rep$_x$), where each step introduces a more complex data form.
 Evaluation is performed on an incoming test set with an unknown representation, often dominated by the most degraded but security-critical form (e.g.,~rep$_x$).

 To exemplify these scenarios, this paper examines two representative applications, as shown in~\autoref{fig:cl_benefits}.
-The first, \textbf{malware detection}, represents the well-established motivation for continual learning~\cite{jordaney2017transcend, barbero2022transcending}: a model trained on early-year samples experiences sharp accuracy degradation on later data, whereas CFT maintains stable detection across years.
-The second, \textbf{binary summarization}, reveals a less-explored benefit that our findings highlight in recent LLM-based code understanding~\cite{al2023extending}.
+The first, \emph{malware detection}, represents the well-established motivation for continual learning~\cite{jordaney2017transcend, barbero2022transcending}: a model trained on early-year samples experiences sharp accuracy degradation on later data, whereas CFT maintains stable detection across years.
+The second, \emph{binary summarization}, reveals a less-explored benefit that our findings highlight in recent LLM-based code understanding~\cite{al2023extending}.
 CFT across abstraction levels of decompiled binaries leads to improvements over individually tuned models on the~rep$_x$, demonstrating effective knowledge accumulation.
-Together, these examples show how continual learning can provide a unified mechanism for sustaining performance across temporal and representational evolution in security-critical environments, which we provide more details in~\autoref{sec:deploy}.
+Together, these examples show how CL can provide a unified mechanism for sustaining performance across temporal and representational evolution in security-critical environments.